 - Doctoral Programmes at the University of Vienna

 In addition to an academic career, the programme prepares young scholars for a variety of successful professional trajectories, for example in transnational, international agencies, and NGOs; in positions as consultants and intercultural mediators; or in the field of development cooperation, economy, and management.
-Find here more information and opportunities.
+Find here more information.